FAQs

 • We do not anticipate areas of the collection being unavailable, there may be areas for which we have to reroute the access and we will increase our capacity to fetch books for members where needed.

-• The material identified for off-site storage is foreign language periodicals and society publications, and journals that have been discontinued.
-We will also complete the off-siting of journals that are available online.
-Following consultation with members, all of the Russian periodicals and society publications will be retained on site, along with a number of titles in other languages that members specifically identified.
+• The material identified for off-site storage was foreign language periodicals and society publications, and journals that have been discontinued.
+We also completed the off-siting of journals that are available online.
+Following consultation with members, all of the Russian periodicals and society publications were retained on site, along with a number of titles in other languages that members specifically identified.
 All items held in off-site store can be retrieved within 72 hours for members to use.
 We are grateful to those members who have engaged with us over this work.

-• Just over 800 linear metres of shelving is being removed, which is 2.7% of the Library’s total shelving capacity.
+• Just over 800 linear metres of shelving was removed, which is 2.7% of the Library’s total shelving capacity.

 Works and disruption

-• The Discovery Room will have a wide variety of uses that focus on our public benefit remit as a charity such as sixth-form visits, exhibitions and displays, and workshops with other charity partners.
+• The New Room will have a wide variety of uses that focus on our public benefit remit as a charity such as meetings of our Emerging Writers, sixth-form school visits, exhibitions and displays, and workshops with other charity partners.
 It will be used by members for our member groups, speaker events and panel discussions, and trustee meetings.
 The room will also be available for private hire to help the Library financially.

-• The Discovery Room location was chosen to minimise disruption to other Library users, it is currently a space which is predominantly staff offices, the room will have its own toilets and facilities and any external users will not have free access to the rest of the Library.
+• The New Room location was chosen to minimise disruption to other Library users.
+The room has its own toilets and facilities for storing bags and coats, and any external users will not have free access to the rest of the Library.

 • The existing central lift is the only lift that provides step-free access to all floors of the building and unfortunately is old and breaks down occasionally.
-Although we did investigate updating and increasing the size of the new lift that was not possible.
-It is also likely that with the improved spaces on the 6th floor there will be a higher volume of people wishing to use the lift to access that area and therefore two lifts will be necessary.
-A new lift will ensure a more reliable accessible route to the collections as well as the improved space on the 6th floor.
+It is not fully accessible and is not an evacuation lift meaning that in the event of a fire or other emergency, it will shut down and be unavailable for use.
+Although we did investigate updating and increasing the size of the existing lift it was not practicable.
+It is also likely that with the improved spaces on the 6th floor there will be more members using the Library and two lifts will become increasingly important to reduce waiting times and avoid a situation where the lift breaking down would render the Library largely inaccessible to those in wheelchairs.

-• The architects are working with an acoustician on the whole project, they are specifically choosing the lift for its quietness.
+• The architects are working with an acoustician on the whole project and they are specifically choosing the lift for its quietness.

-• There will be some visibility of the lift from the west end of The Reading Room.
-There is an option for this to be obscured so that it does not change the atmosphere of The Reading Room, for example by frosting the glass of one of the windows or the lift car.
-We will be discussing this with our architects as the project progresses.
+• The lift will be visible from the window at the west end of The Reading Room.
+There is an option for this to be obscured so that it does not change the atmosphere of The Reading Room, for example by frosting the glass of one or more of the windows.
+The lift car will be obscured so that members travelling in the lift will not be able to see into the Reading Room.
+We will be discussing these aspects with our architects as the project progresses.

-• The Foyle Lightwell Reading Room will remain in place and the lift will be clad in a way that is in keeping with the rest of the room.
-It is also intended to keep bookshelves in that room.
+• The lift will be accessed from the basement corridor, opposite the existing lift and will share lobbies with the existing lift on each floor of the Central Stacks.
+The Foyle Lightwell Reading Room will remain in place and the lift shaft will be clad in a way that is in keeping with the rest of the room.
+It is also intended to keep the bookshelves in that room.

 Lift

-• Currently caterers use The Study as a field kitchen which is not an ideal food preparation space and risks damage to the space and collection in that area.
+• Currently caterers use The Study as a field kitchen which is not an ideal food preparation space and risks damage to the historic room and collection in that area.
 Private hire is a successful source of revenue for the Library helping to sustain its financial future.
+By providing a proper space in the basement, we can continue to support these events in a more appropriate and sustainable way.

-In addition the basement kitchen will replace a back of house kitchenette for the Discovery Room and allow for a kitchen which can be used for caterers for events and provide storage to serve the 6th floor catering in due course.
+In addition, the basement kitchen will replace a back of house kitchenette that was removed to create The New Room. and will provide storage of supplies needed to serve the 6th floor catered Members’ Room in due course.

 Have your say